Living at Harding

 Common Areas and Amenities

-• Second floor: Study lounge, a small kitchen with two full-size stove/ovens, refrigerator, dishwasher and double sink
+• Second floor: Study lounge, a small kitchen with two full-size stove/ovens, refrigerator, microwave and double sink

-• Third floor: Study lounge, a small kitchen with two full-size stove/ovens, refrigerator, dishwasher and double sink
+• Third floor: Study lounge, a small kitchen with two full-size stove/ovens, refrigerator, microwave and double sink

 • Elevator